psanampudi-infoblox/ds-patterns/patterns/fail-fast.md

 **Fail fast on**

-- UI/UX experiments
-- Internal tooling
-- Non‑critical features
-- A/B testing and feature experiments

 **Plan carefully for**

-- Core platform architecture
-- Tenant and data isolation models
-- Identity and access management
-- Security and compliance boundaries
-- Billing and entitlements

 > Refined mantra: fail fast where reversible; design carefully where irreversible.

 ## 5. Practical implementation

-- **Use feature flags:** Gradually roll out risky features and maintain kill‑switches.
-- **Adopt observability first:** Make metrics, logging, and tracing part of the design, not an afterthought.
-- **Design for safe refactoring:** Favor modular boundaries, API versioning, and schema‑evolution patterns.
-- **Apply risk‑based governance:** Use higher review standards for billing, security, and compliance areas.

 ## Conclusion